IBM/vision-hzn/README.md

 ```
 sudo usermod -aG docker <username>
 ```
-6. Logout and login back in for docker group to become effective
+6. Logout and login back in for docker group to become effective.

 7. Install/update nvidia driver on the VM.
 Verify that the following command works and shows similar output.
 If not then may follow steps outlined below to fix.
 ```